 Robust buyer personas often encapsulate the following details about this semi-fictional character:

 Don’t know where to start?
 Take your top 10-15 accounts and identify your main point of contact.
 Then define the characteristics above.
 Where you see overlap or similarities is where you start to identify your personas.

-Well-funded marketers might chose to commission a survey or study in order to better understand their buyer personas.
+Well-funded marketers might choose to commission a survey or study in order to better understand their buyer personas.
 If this doesn’t apply to you, doing an analysis of your top accounts is a great low-budget option.

-Now that you’ve created your buyer personas, it’s time to outline the stages your personas go through in the buyer journey.
 To help you get started, here are a few stages that are typically used to represent a customer’s forward progression in the buyer journey:

 For example, once you know the stage-level barriers, create content or a specific experience to overcome those perceptions and send to prospects when they arrive at each stage.

 Once you understand your personas, buyer stages and touchpoints (and all the intricacies), the next step is to visualize your customer journey map.
 You can use a customer journey mapping software, excel, or even a white board.
 The way you choose to visualize your customer journey map is completely up to you.